Helpful context:

 Creational Patterns

-Singleton - ensure only one instance of a class exists:
+Singleton ensures only one instance of a class exists throughout the application’s lifetime:

 _instance = None